 The beach was very nice, but we stayed far from the water as we were told that crocodiles show up there very often.
 Sometimes when I look at such idyllic places, you know – palm trees, beautiful beaches, azure water, I don’t want to believe that salties are hiding there, but that’s the truth.
 They hide below the water level and we can’t forget it.

-Mandorah has this little secret of unspoilt beaches like Inmaluk Beach or Wagait Beach that are worth visiting.
-Also a must see is the historic Charles Point Lighthouse as well as monsoonal vine forest.
+Mandorah has this little secret of unspoiled beaches like Inmaluk Beach or Wagait Beach that are worth visiting.
+Also, a must-see is the historic Charles Point Lighthouse as well as the monsoonal vine forest.

 #5 Adelaide River cruise

 Today we were not even a bit disappointed.
 This time we went on the Adelaide River cruise.
 We were at the meeting point at the very last minute, eh – as always.
 The sky was covered with clouds, but we were in a good mood.

 A small bus picked us up at Humpty Doo.
 On the way, we passed orchards covered with green mangoes.
 It looked amazing.
 The trip we have chosen is our favourite type – a small family company, only a few participants, and a personal approach to each person.
 Today we got it all.

 Together with the other 9 people, we were packed into a small, but the very fast boat and dashed 30 km up the Adelaide River.
 We got on board when the tide was low and the riverbanks were covered with mud, but we had the perfect opportunity to watch dozens of crocodiles basking on the banks.
 The smallest was about 20 cm, the biggest over 6 meters.

 This means it was longer than our boat.
 In the beginning, every crocodile we saw made us excited as we did not have a chance to see big salties from a short distance yet in our trip.
 Then we stopped getting excited because we saw crocodiles everywhere on both banks, water, and logs.